bigsupp/stealthwatch-cloud-sample-postman/README.md

-#Stealthwatch Cloud API Postman Samples
+#S tealthwatch Cloud API Postman Samples

 This repository contains sample Postman collections related to Cisco Stealthwatch Cloud APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.

-Compatibility
+# Compatibility
 There is no minimum version required as this is a hosted product.

-Installation
+# Installation
 Ensure Postman is installed.
 To download and install Postman, please visit https://www.getpostman.com.
 Download the Postman collections and environment files.